To be patentable, it takes a invention.

 - a data format allowing a better storage density in memory (T659 / 04);

-- a measuring instrument for obtaining a particular form of graph representing the measured data;
+- a measuring instrument making it possible to obtain a particular form of graph representing the measured data;

-- a disc having a groove of a particular shape for stereophonic recordings;
+- a disc having a groove of #8217; a particular shape allowing stereophonic recordings;

-- a computer data structure (T1194 / 97) defined in terms that, intrinsically, include the technical characteristics of the program using it;
+- a computer data structure (T1194 / 97) defined in terms which, intrinsically, include the technical characteristics of the program using it;

-- a slide with a soundtrack on its periphery and an icon with alternating light and dark stripes giving a three-dimensional appearance (T1749 / 06);
+- a slide fitted with a #8217; a sound track around its periphery and an icon having an alternation of light and dark stripes giving a three-dimensional appearance (T1749 / 06);

-- a man-machine interface to increase the efficiency of interactions with the user (Guidelines G-II 3.7.1).
+- a human-machine interface allowing to increase the efficiency of interactions with the user (#8217;Guidelines G-II 3.7.1).